Sudo-Ali-Dev/Rankistan/README.md

 An AI-powered daily leaderboard tracking active Pakistani developers on GitHub.
 The site includes a searchable **Leaderboard**, a **Developer Map** that groups developers by normalized profile locations on an interactive map of Pakistan, **Register** for profile checks, and **About** documentation for pipeline logic, scoring, and scheduling.

 > **Note:** The frontend is currently optimized for desktop.
-Mobile design is still under development.
+Mobile design is still under development but usable.

 ## Contents